- Timothy Dawkins-EL/2013

 social aptness skills to the youth of Washington, DC.
 In addition to his work with the Alliance, Mr. Parker has held several executive level positions throughout the District Government.
 During the Anthony Williams administration, Mr. Parker served as a senior official under former D.C.
 Housing Authority Director David Gilmore; he was also named the Assistant Administrator for the D.C.
 Institution of Behavior for Youth as well as an Intake Specialist with the D.C.
 Department of Corrections.
 Mr. Parker has and continues to lend his time and attention as a volunteer and mentor to several youth agencies throughout

 Rachel Usdan grew up in Pittsburgh, PA, and has lived in Washington, DC for her entire adult life.
 She is a structural engineer by trade, but found her life’s passion in social justice work and community organizing.
-She is currently serving as volunteer Chapter Leader for the Washington DC Chapter of Moms Demand Action, and as a lead volunteer with Serve Your City / Ward 6 Mutual Aid.
+She previously served as volunteer Chapter Leader for the Washington DC Chapter of Moms Demand Action, and as a lead volunteer with Serve Your City / Ward 6 Mutual Aid.